 Ringworm in the Environment

 In addition to treating the dog, pet owners must also treat their environment, as ringworm can survive (under the right conditions) for up to 18 months.
 A basic protocol looks something like this: Confine your contaminated pet to one room.
-Vacuum rugs and floors deeply, taking care to dispose of vacuum bags or canisters in an outside garbage can.
+Vacuum rugs and floors deeply every 4 days during treatment, taking care to dispose of vacuum bags or canisters in an outside garbage can.
+Use medical grade gloves to handle bedding and rugs.
 Dispose of rugs and carpets that are specific to pet use.
 Wash all bedding and toys with a bleach solution.
 Or better yet, dispose of them and replace them.
 Disinfect all surfaces with soap and water, followed by a diluted bleach solution (one part bleach to 10 parts water).

 According to the University of Guelph's Worms & Germs site, disinfecting the entire environment should be repeated regularly, at least once a month, until each infected animal is infection-free.